ask0ldd/VStreamService/README.md

 - Clicking on a card redirects the user to a page dedicated to the selected TV show or movie.

-- An asynchronous trailer is then loaded and played, with the option to activate sound using a button.
+- An <b>asynchronous trailer</b> is then loaded and played, with the option to activate sound using a button.

 - The user can access more information about their show through a submenu with the following items : Episodes, Cast & Crew, Photos, User Reviews.
   <hr>